National University of Advanced Legal Studies: NAALAM

 The NUALS Art And Literary Annual Meet is the annual cultural fest of NUALS.
 The fest, usually conducted over three days have a plethora of art, literary, legal and sport events.
 The flagship events are Alankara, the fashion show competition on night one, Choreonight, the group dance competition on day two and the headliner show, performed by music artists.
 Artists and bands including Masala Coffee, Thirumali, Hanumankind, Arcado, and Rakz Radiant have performed during Naalam.

 Debate

 The university hosts the annual NUALS Parliamentary Debate (NPD) competition that follows the British Parliamentary Style.
 As of 2020, it had completed six editions.
 The NPD is organised by the NUALS Debating Society (DebSoc).

 Moot Court

 NUALS International Maritime Law Arbitration Competition

 At its inception in 2014, the NUALS International Maritime Law Arbitration Competition (NIMLAC) was the first maritime law moot in India.

 International Moots

 In 2019, a team from NUALS finished as Runners-Up at the NLS Trilegal International Arbitration Moot, 2019.
 In 2019, NUALS emerged as semi-finalists at the World Rounds of the 23rd Stetson International Environmental Law Moot Court Competition.
 In 2020, NUALS won the World Rounds of the 24th Stetson International Environmental Law Moot Court Competition.
 In addition, the NUALS team won awards for Best Memorial, in addition to an individual speaker citation for 2nd Best Oralist.
+In 2023, Akhila DV and S Aishwarya from NUALS became the first Indian team to win first place in the Nelson Mandela World Human Rights Moot Court Competition.

+Teams from NUALS have also achieved success in the Philip C. Jessup International Law Moot Court Competition, qualifying to the World Rounds in 2016, 2021, and 2023.
+In 2023, the Team from NUALS was runner-up in the Fletcher International Insolvency Law Moot, and were semi-finalists in the Herbert Smith Freehills Competition Law Moot conducted at King's College, London.